Applying for an exemption

 Employers applying for an exemption will receive an email notification within 1-2 business days indicating that a determination has been made.
 Once you've received the notification, you can log into MassTaxConnect to review the decision.

-- If the exemption is approved, you'll be asked to upload a copy of the plan on which the exemption is based.
-Self-insured plans will also need to provide proof of bond coverage.
+- If the exemption is approved, you'll receive a letter with instructions listing the steps you should take next.
+Self-insured plans will also need to provide a surety bond running to the Commonwealth of Massachusetts.

 - If the exemption is denied, you'll be notified why it was denied.
-If you disagree with the basis for denial, you may request a follow-up review.
+If you disagree with the basis for denial, you may request a follow-up review on or after Oct.
+1, 2019.

 If you're granted an exemption because your approved plan offers benefits that match or exceed those provided under the state's program, your covered individuals will still be entitled to rights and protections.
 This includes: